SlaydDev/SlaydX/README.md

 /assets/: Icons, themes, and static images.
 ```
-## 🤝 How to Contribute (The "Slayd" Way)
+## 🤝 How to Contribute
 We love contributors!
-Whether you're fixing a bug, building a massive new feature, or triaging bugs, here is how you get your code into the project:
+Whether you're fixing a bug, building a massive new feature, or helping to triage bugs, here is how **you** can get your code (or support!) into the project:

 ### 1. Fork and Clone
 Click the Fork button at the top of the repository to create your own copy.You can fork the repository [here.](https://github.com/SlaydDev/SlaydX/fork/)